 Students engage in undergraduate research under the direction of a computing sciences faculty member.
 Maximum of eight semester hours total credit.
-Prerequisite: Eligibility as determined by the undergraduate research guidelines of Elon University and approval by the department.
+Prerequisites: eligibility as determined by the undergraduate research guidelines of Elon University and approval by the department.

 Cooperative Education